The Micro/Small

 dowels

-Wire armature trees are exibited in
+Wire armature trees are exibited in this great thread

 by scotchpine on